Code-Institute-Submissions/City-guide---Tallinn/README.md

 Bootstrap has been used extensively to create the elements that i had in mind during design phase.
 Bootstrap elements have though been extensively modified and styled.

 Jquery has been used throughout the site functionalities.

+Fontawesome - used for icons

+google fonts - font styling selected from this site

 developer.google.com used for bulk of the code and information for maps section of the site.